FREQUENTLY ASKED QUESTIONS

 What happens if I need to cancel?

-Cancellations with less than two weeks notice will incur a $50 administrative fee.
+Cancellations with less than three school weeks notice will incur a $500 administration fee.
 This does not apply to cancellations due to weather or fire danger.